 As we celebrate Veterans Day on November 11, our nation will honor our military veterans for their brave service to our country.
 At Farm Bureau Financial Services, we celebrate veterans from all branches of military service, and we also celebrate all the ways they add to our workforce.
 Military veterans achieve so much during their service, but their contributions don’t end with their time in uniform.
 We recognize their accomplishments, applaud their skills, and actively recruit them for our teams.

-Jacob, a Farm Bureau employee for three years, agrees that the technical and soft skills he learned during his military service have helped him succeed at Farm Bureau.
+Jacob, a Farm Bureau employee for four years, agrees that the technical and soft skills he learned during his military service have helped him succeed at Farm Bureau.